-Whether you’re a first-time visitor to, beginner hiker, or traveling with young kids, Yosemite has a ton of easy hikes that get you up close to the stunning scenery — without the exhausting work, permits, or danger of some of it’s more famous hikes!
+Whether you’re a first-time visitor to, beginner hiker, or traveling with young kids, there are a ton of easy Yosemite trails that get you up close to the stunning scenery — without the exhausting work, permits, or danger of some of it’s more famous hikes!

 In this guide, I’m sharing my 17 favorite easy hikes in Yosemite National Park that are perfect for everyone in the family to enjoy.
 I’ve also included some important tips for exploring my favorite National Parks.